 - seek to resolve your issues as quickly as possible, or explain why this may take more time.

-We ask that you:
+In return, we ask that you:

-In order to answer your query accurately and fully we may need to discuss our timeframe for responding to you.
+In order to answer your query accurately and fully, we may need to discuss our timeframe for responding to you.
 In doing this we will always seek to be fair and reasonable.

 If you have a general enquiry relating to the regulation of higher education providers, you may find the information you need is on our website.

 Also available on our website is the National Register of Higher Education Providers.
-The Register is the authoritative source of information on the status of regulated higher education providers in Australia.
+The National Register of Higher Education Providers is the authoritative source of information on the status of regulated higher education providers in Australia.

+If you can’t find the information you need on our website, you can email our enquiries inbox at enquiries [at] teqsa.gov.au.
 We may need to discuss our response date with you depending on the complexity of your query.
 In doing this we will always seek to be fair and reasonable.

 We are committed to ensuring our staff members are skilled and client-focused.

-We will monitor your feedback as a measure of our compliance with the service standards set out in this charter and of the effectiveness of the charter itself.
-We will report on our performance in our annual report.
+We will monitor your feedback as a measure of our compliance with the standards set out in this service charter and of the effectiveness of the service charter itself.

 If you are not satisfied with our response or the way that your complaint has been handled, you may wish to contact the Commonwealth Ombudsman.